sargunsareen/my-codef-site/content/tips/_index.md

 ---
 ## Be Prepared

 In 2018, I had the opportunity to go Interrailing with 3 other friends!
-What an experience!
-I learnt alot from it and Had an amazing time  went Interrailing in 2018 and learnt alot from it!
+What an amazing experience- I learnt alot from it!

 **My Top Tips are:**